pharmer/issues/docs/cloud/aws/README.md

 t2.medium-pool   27m
 ```

 #### Deploy new master machines

-You can deploy new master machine by the deploying the following yaml
+You can create new master machine by the deploying the following yaml

 ```yaml
 apiVersion: cluster.k8s.io/v1alpha1